 On one of the forest trails near CSL.

-A key emphasis of much of CSL’s research is how forms of power and structural inequalities, along with other political-economic and socio-demographic characteristics, shape growth in emissions, and how these factors contribute to the unequal distribution of climate-related impacts on health and well-being.
-A related emphasis is how elements of civil society as well as climate, decarbonization, and energy policies and agreements can directly reduce emissions and air pollution, and also mitigate the carbon polluting impacts of inequality, power, and economic development more broadly.
+A key emphasis of much of CSL’s research is how economic growth, forms of inequality, militarization, and the overall structure of the world-economy shape growth in carbon emissions and other greenhouse gases, and how these factors contribute to the unequal distribution of climate-related impacts on population health and well-being.
+A related emphasis is how elements of civil society as well as climate, decarbonization, and energy policies and agreements can reduce carbon emissions and air pollution.
 While CSL embraces methodological pluralism, the majority of lab-related research involves the use of statistical modeling techniques to analyze datasets that combine social and environmental data at multiple scales, including nation-states, sub-national units (e.g., provinces, cities), and facilities (e.g., power plants).